-1Department of Anatomy Karachi Institute of Medical Sciences, Karachi, Pakistan 2Department of Anatomy Foundation University Islamabad Campus, Islamabad, Pakistan 3Department of Anatomy Ziauddin University Karachi, Karachi, Pakistan ^4Department of Anatomy Islam Medical and Dental College, Sialkot, Pakistan Correspondence: Dr. Iffat Raza Associate Professor, Anatomy Karachi Institute of Medical Sciences, Karachi, Pakistan E-mail: razaiffat2@gmail.com Funding Source: NIL; Conflict of Interest: NIL Received: Feb 02, 2023; Revised: Mar 06, 2023 Accepted: Mar 08, 2023 the body and perform various functions like digestion, biosynthesis, and detoxifying poisonous substances.
-The liver consists of soft parenchyma, extremely vascular, pinkish brown, friable and a smooth, even surface.1 Under a microscope, each lobe of the liver consists of a hepatic lobule.
-Within these unevenly hexagonal hepatic lobules, around the central vein, hepatocytic plates are arranged in a radiating manner and are typically organized into cords, which are one or two cells separated by sinusoids.2 urinary tract infections, bronchopneumonia, mastitis, arthritis, and lymphadenitis.4 It is an effective prokinetic agent in the cases of gastroparesis due to scleroderma and diabetes mellitus.5 Erythromycin is a suitable drug to treat and prevent per prosthetic membrane infection and is also given for the cure of chorioamnionitis and premature preterm rupture of membranes (PROM),6 however when erythromycin stearate was given orally to rats for 14 days daily dose of 100 mg/kg body weight which results in significant liver damage and hepatotoxicity.7
+Department of Anatomy Karachi Institute of Medical Sciences, Karachi, Pakistan Department of Anatomy Foundation University Islamabad Campus, Islamabad, Pakistan Department of Anatomy Ziauddin University Karachi, Karachi, Pakistan 4Department of Anatomy Sialkot Medical and Dental College, Sialkot, Pakistan Correspondence: Dr. Iffat Raza Associate Professor, Anatomy Karachi Institute of Medical Sciences, Karachi, Pakistan E-mail: razaiffat2@gmail.com Funding Source: NIL; Conflict of Interest: NIL Received: Feb 02, 2023; Revised: Mar 06, 2023 Accepted: Mar 08, 2023 the body and perform various functions like digestion, biosynthesis, and detoxifying poisonous substances.
+The liver consists of soft parenchyma, extremely vascular, pinkish brown, friable and a smooth, even surface.
+Under a microscope, each lobe of the liver consists of a hepatic lobule.
+Within these unevenly hexagonal hepatic lobules, around the central vein, hepatocytic plates are arranged in a radiating manner and are typically organized into cords, which are one or two cells separated by sinusoids.

+A widely used and safe antibiotic among the macrolide group is Erythromycin.
+It has been used for the treatment of numerous infectious diseases for more than 50 years and is also valuable for the cure of several infections, including tonsillitis, urinary tract infections, bronchopneumonia, mastitis, arthritis, and lymphadenitis.
+It is an effective prokinetic agent in the cases of gastroparesis due to scleroderma and diabetes mellitus.
+Erythromycin is a suitable drug to treat and prevent per prosthetic membrane infection and is also given for the cure of chorioamnionitis and premature preterm rupture of membranes (PROM), however when erythromycin stearate was given orally to rats for 14 days daily dose of 100 mg/kg body weight which results in significant liver damage and hepatotoxicity.